MJC-code/MJC-code/README.md

 This is my repository for personal learning to code exercises.
 Currently publically visible:
-Solutions to 'Think Python (2nd edition) by Allen B. Downey
+Solutions to 'Think Python (2nd edition) by Allen B. Downey Work in progress - The Odin Project Fundamentals

 <!---